Best Pubs in Cardiff

 3. Tiny Rebel Cardiff

 With its origins as a start-up brewery in Newport, Tiny Rebel Cardiff has become one of the biggest and best places to sample great beer in the entire capital.
 Specialists in weird and wonderful Welsh craft beers, we’re sure that even the fussiest drinker in the group will find something that they’ll love at this awesome drinking spot.
 With regular arcade game nights and live jazz performances each month, you really cannot go wrong with this independent pub.
+Here are some of the best hotels in Cardiff city centre if you're looking to spend the night here.

 25 Westgate St | Website